ronlawrence/cardano.github.io/_posts/2016-11-29-creating-an-engineering-blog.md

 ---
 layout: post
-title: "Creating an Engineering Blog with GitHub Pages"
+title: Creating an Engineering Blog with GitHub Pages
 date: 2016-11-29
 author: a.johnston
 categories: update cardano github-pages Jekyll
+description: How to create a free blog site using GitHub pages which has built in markdown support from Jekyll.
+Includes setting up local environment for OSX or Windows.
 ---

 # So You Want to Setup A Blog